 Eyes set on Port Elizabeth

-Then being the sharp businessmen that they undoubtedly were, these two founders perceived that as a distribution centre, Port Elizabeth would develop into a prominent town and port.
-Even though during the 1840s, Port Elizabeth was a diminutive in comparison to Uitenhage or Grahamstown, they had the foresight to relocate their headquarters there.
+Then, being the sharp businessmen that they undoubtedly were, these two founders perceived that as a distribution centre, Port Elizabeth would develop into a prominent town and port.
+Even though during the 1840s, Port Elizabeth was a diminutive in comparison to Uitenhage or Grahamstown, the Mosenthal brothers possessed the foresight to relocate their headquarters there.
 In 1842, a branch was opened in Port Elizabeth.
 Presumably this was the premises of the businessman John Thornhill who had recently sold up his business and relocated to Cape Town.
 The brothers had bought a huge consignment of goods in England and shipped this to Port Elizabeth.
 They advertised very carefully, setting themselves apart from other traders by stressing the fact that they were from Europe, and had contacts and financial backing.
 They were opening a mercantile and shipping house, clearly stating they would be doing exports and imports.
 Their primary interest originally was trading in the export of wool, bides and skins and importing everyday products from Europe.

 Wherever the brothers cast their eyes, they perceived business opportunities.
 Initially their business remained merchanting to the outlying districts.
 Whilst sharing the strong coffee of the rugged Dutch farmers bemoaning the prices of their produce, the difficulty of distribution and the costs thereof, the Mosenthal brothers saw an opportunity to open agencies in the country towns for purchasing wool, skins and hides.
 The farmers could now concentrate upon farming whilst Mosenthals would concern itself with transporting, processing, and exporting these products.